-Abortion providers ask Supreme Court to decide if Texas law violates Constitution
+Abortion providers ask Supreme Court to step in quickly to review Texas law

 The majority said those challenging the statute “have raised serious questions regarding the constitutionality of the Texas law” and stressed that the order “is not based on any conclusion about the constitutionality of Texas’s law, and in no way limits other procedurally proper challenges to the Texas law, including in Texas state courts.”

-The order was unsigned, but it was the product of the court’s most conservative justices — Clarence Thomas and Samuel A. Alito Jr. — and former president Donald Trump’s nominees to the court: Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett.
+The order was unsigned, but it was the product of the court’s most consistent conservatives — Justices Clarence Thomas and Samuel A. Alito Jr. — and former president Donald Trump’s nominees to the court: Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett.

-Chief Justice John G. Roberts Jr. and the court’s three liberals would have kept the law from going into effect while legal challenges continued.
+Chief Justice John G. Roberts Jr. and the court’s three liberals would have kept the law from going into effect while judges looked more closely at what Roberts described as an “unprecedented” enforcement mechanism.

 The “consequences of approving the state action, both in this particular case and as a model for action in other areas, counsel at least preliminary judicial consideration before the program devised by the State takes effect,” Roberts wrote.